 The emotional and mental anguish of August

-We were in the hospital for weeks waiting for a clean sample of spinal fluid to come back for my daughter to get a new shunt placement and August 9, 2010, would be the day.
+On August 9, 2000, we were waking up from what was our third-week at Children’s Hospital.
+That morning she was sc She was weeks away from her first birthday and her first four months of life were spent in the hospital and we were hoping she would not have to celebrate her first birthday here.
+So, sleeping on had been there for weeks after developing a VP shunt infection.
+I was twenty-eight weeks pregnant.
+(My oldest daughter’s life is a miracle story by itself that I will share with ya’ll) But she had to have been on her forth week or longer of our inpatient stay and we were hoping that day would be the day for a negative test result to come back in order for her to have surgery that morning.
+A negative/bacteria result was needed in order for my daughter to get a new shunt placement and August 9, 2010, would be the day.
 I washed my baby’s hair and skin with the iodine and became sick to my stomach, but I shook it off because it was just about time to go down to the surgery center.
 The nurse would come in to do the surgery checklist and would tell me that I wasn’t supposed to wash the iodine out of her hair.
 As we went over the list, she handed me another bottle of the dark brown smelly solution that had me gagging as I massaged it in her thick curly baby Afro.

 Down in the preop area, the neurosurgeon came in to go over the surgery again per my request.
 She hadn’t been hospitalized or had surgery since leaving the NICU at four months old, which felt like a long time at that moment.
 He would describe a new shunt that didn’t require any pumping, which was a blessing.
 The old shunt needed me to pump it three times a day, and I was always worried about pushing it too hard or her laying on that side of her head and so on.
 I honestly felt it was my fault that the shunt clogged up, but the neurosurgeon reassured me that it wasn’t.
 He told me that he would have to cut off all her hair to ensure that nothing entered into the site because it would mean another external shunt.